-Step: 2 Now, In system summary check BIOS mode.
+Step: 2 Now, In the system summary check BIOS mode.
 (For me it’s showing UEFI.)

 Enable or Disable Legacy Boot.

 To enable or disable Legacy boot, you need to enter into boot options.
-(Check step 1 – 4, in the first solution.)
+(Check steps 1 – 4, in the first solution.)

 In boot options, you”ll get “Legacy support” options.
 Use the arrow key and enter key to select it, and then enable it, if it’s disabled.

-After enabling Legacy support, legacy boot order option gets enabled.
-Now, you can select hard drive as first priority as the bootable device.
+After enabling Legacy support, the legacy boot order option gets enabled.
+Now, you can select the hard drive as first priority as the bootable device.

 Alternative Method – Simply remove your hard drive, by opening Computer.
-Then add that HDD in a different computer.
+Then add that HDD to a different computer.
 Now, try to boot from that hard drive.
-If OS boot successfully.
+If OS boots successfully.
 Then your HDD is completely fine.
-In that case, the problem could be with cable or any other.
+In that case, the problem could be with a cable or any other.

-If you don’t know, what hard drive failure is?.
+If you don’t know, what is hard drive failure is?.

 Step: 1 First insert Windows installation media.
 And, boot from it.
 (CD/DVD or USB Drive.)